shafeeqonline/meanstack/README.md

     Voila!!
 You have just ran your MEAN appliction.

-P.S. : I have assumed that you have mongodb setup and it is running on 27017 with the db name as mean-db
+P.S. : I have assumed that you have mongodb setup and it is running on 27017 with the db name as mean-demo

 For any info just drop a mail at shafeeq.rahman01@gmail.com